ericmuckley/datasets/README.md

 # Datasets

 This repository contains experimental datasets.
-To access a dataset from a Google Colab Python notebook, open the dataset and click on *View Raw*.
-Copy the URL to the raw dataset.
+To access a dataset from a Google Colab Python notebook, open the dataset.
+Near the data heders, click the **_Raw_** button.
+Once you are viewing the data in raw form, copy the URL.

-Then in a Google Colab notebook, paste the URL as the *url* variable (in quotes).
+In a Google Colab notebook, paste the URL as the *url* variable inside quotes to designate that its a string.
 Use the Python library Pandas to import the dataset.
 In this case it is a csv file:

 ```
 import pandas as pd